Charnam name-space

 SCANNING HER CAREER

+Among her current associations and gallery affiliations are The National Association of Women Artists, (NAWA) New York and its local Florida chapter, and The African American Arts Alliance, Indianapolis, IN, The Artist's House Gallery in Bryson, NC, and Zucot Gallery, Atlanta.
+NAAHBCU, an association of artists related to historically Black colleges.
+Her association was with the work that she did at Tougaloo College, in MS during several summer residencies.
 Her rhythms continue to resonate far beyond the boundaries of her canvas and interest in different cultures across the globe; likewise the abstract works and book illustrations have transitioned into her Charlotte Riley-Webb energy and style.
-She has woven her shapes and colors into compositions which she calls "Earth Tunes", which she feels are as valid, and have as much emotional power as music. .
+She has woven her shapes and colors into compositions which she calls "Earth Tunes", which she feels are as valid, and have as much emotional power as music.
 "My Earth Tunes" series is a collaboration between the rhythms of nature and my earth tones' palette, directly or indirectly spun from its melodies.
 These sounds that mirror the earth's palette are integrated into unique colorful schemes that often dance across the canvas in staccato strokes and marks.
 A good example of a direct coalition of this theory can be viewed on the video of national music composer Meira Warshauer in her production of "Living, Breathing Earth.
-In it she uses my art to simulate the sounds of the cicadas, birds and background sounds of nature. www.meirawarshauer.com/NEW/pages/breathing_earth.html
+In it Meira uses Charlotte’s art to simulate the sounds of the cicadas, birds and background sounds of nature. www.meirawarshauer.com/NEW/pages/breathing_earth.html

 Contact studio: